 You may wonder, as a CFO that administers government contracts, if this pertains to you.
 Well, it does.

-You Need Visibility and Understanding of All Your Technology’s Development, Integration, and Deployment
+Your Technology’s Development, Integration, and Deployment

 While the singular use of an element or service within a system may present an acceptable risk to a business, its frequent or continual use throughout a system, organization, or industry can raise the risk to an unacceptable level.
 These risks are often associated with the global and distributed nature of product and service supply chains.
 This results in a business’ decreased visibility into, and understanding of, how the technology that they acquire is developed, integrated and deployed.
 This visibility includes the understanding of all the processes, procedures, and practices used to assure the integrity, security, resilience, privacy capabilities, and quality of the acquired products, systems, and services.